sivaprakashniet/docker-sbt-node/README.md

 # docker-sbt-node

 Docker image for building Scala projects with JS frontend.
-Contains JDK, SBT, NodeJS and Yarn.
+Contains JDK, SBT, NodeJS, Yarn and Docker in Docker.
+Docker in Docker allows the SBT Docker Plugin to build docker images using SBT.
 This image is based on [hseeberger/scala-sbt](https://hub.docker.com/r/hseeberger/scala-sbt).

 # Builds